 - Cross-cutting abilities: How does an individual develop a skills portfolio to lead in each of the identified spheres, moving quickly and seamlessly among them as needed?

 With support from an Institute of Museum and Library Services (IMLS) grant and in partnership the International City/County Management Association (ICMA), PLA is excited to offer the 2015 PLA Leadership Academy: Navigating Change and Building Community, March 23–27, in Charleston, S.C.
 Attendance is selective and will be limited to 32.
 This special event will offer intensive, empowering leadership education for public librarians who want to increase their capacity to lead not only within the library, but also in the community.
 The academy offers: a three and a half day, in-person educational/networking event; a professional coach program with experienced public library leaders and city managers; and development of real-world projects to implement at attendees’ libraries.

 For this selective program, registration fees (valued at $2,500) are waived and all meals will be provided; however participants will be required to cover travel costs and lodging at the Francis Marion Hotel in Charleston, S.C.
-Interested participants must complete an application, submit two letters of recommendation, and be accepted to participate in the PLA Leadership Academy.
-Applicants must be PLA members and MLS/MLIS librarians with at least five years of increasingly responsible experience.
-The application deadline is Sept.
-30, 2014, and applicants will be notified of their acceptance status by Nov.
-21. Attendance is selective and will be limited to thirty-two (32).
+The deadline to submit an application and letters of recommendation has now passed.
+Applicants will receive an update on their status on November 21, 2014.
+Attendance is selective and will be limited to thirty-two (32).